playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 #### Form Builder

-You're also able to utilize a shorthand provided by Angular to remove duplicate calls to `FormControl`
+You're also able to utilize a shorthand `fb` provided by Angular to remove duplicate calls to `FormControl` and `FormGroup` respectively.

 ```typescript
 import {